 In the criminal sphere, community dissatisfaction with features of judicial sentencing has led to various proposed solutions to remove or reduce the ambit of judicial input.
 One solution, as it seems to me, the least preferable, is for the legislature, by mandatory sentences to impose fixed penalties for certain offences, once proved.
-The consequence of this solution, if it becomes widespread is, as Chief Justice Bird has pointed out in California, a rapid and crippling increase in the levels of incarceration.
-10 Another solution, also with faults and weaknesses, is to remit the real penalty to be imposed on convicted criminals from judges to branches of the Executive Government, including bodies such as Parole Boards and early release authorites.
-A third solution involves the control of judicial discretion in sentencing by reference to guidelines developed by a commission, in which judges participate.
-This last-mentioned solution has been adopted in a number of jurisdictions of the United States, including in the
+The consequence of this solution, if it becomes widespread is, as Chief Justice Bird has pointed out in California, a rapid and crippling increase in the levels of incarceration.10 Another solution, also with faults and weaknesses, is to remit the real penalty to be imposed on convicted criminals from judges to branches of the Executive Government, including bodies such as Parole Boards, and early release discretion in sentencing by reference to guidelines developed by a commission, in which judges participate.
+This last-mentioned solution has been adopted in a number of jurisdictions of the United States, including in the Federal sphere.
+It has much to recommend it.11

-Federal sphere.
-It has much to recommend it.11 Applying Bills of Rights: Three problem areas should be specifically mentioned.
-They raise questions about the future role of the judiciary and the adaptation of the judicial art.
-The first lies in the field of human rights decision making.
+3. Applying Bills of Rights

+Three problems areas should be specifically mentioned.
+They raise questions about the future role of the judiciary and the adaptation of the judicial art, The first lies in the field of human rights decision making.
 In the United States, the judges have for nearly two centuries enjoyed the responsibility of interpreting and enforcing the Bill of Rights.
 The result has been that the judiciary of that country has adapted to the role of an accelerator of government activity, rather than a brake on it.
 Particularly has this been so in recent years.12

 "In the last few decades the courts have given broad construction to affirmative personal rights and manifested an increasing willingness to articulate and implement new ones.
-The roll call of causes dealt with by the judiciary sounds like a litany of the most vexing questions in current American political history: racial discrimination and segregation, school admissions and affirmative action, busing, free speech and political protest, internal and foreign security, the rights of criminal defendants, church-state relations from prayers in public schools to public funding for parochial schools, legislative reapportionment, obscenity, the draft, abortion, the death penalty, women's rights and ecology.
-Moreover, the complex subject matter of modern statutes and Congress's tendency to legislate by exhortatory generality have propelled the courts into what may appear to be an unaccustomed regulatory and quasi-legislative role.
-Both the pettiest details and the broadest concepts of government have come within the judicial ambit.
-Ideally, a modern judge should be, in the phrase describing Justice Brandeis, a master of both microscope and telescope.13"
+The roll call of causes dealt with by the judiciary sounds like a litany of the most vexing questions in current American political history: racial discrimination and segregation, school admissions and affirmative action, busing, free speech and political protest, internal and foreign security, the rights of criminal defendants, churchstate relations from prayers in public schools, legislative reapportionment, obscenity, the draft, abortion, the death penalty, women's rights and ecology.

+Moreover, the complex subject matter of modern statutes and Congress' tendency to legislate by exhortatory generality have propelled the courts into what may appear to be an unaccustomed regulatory and quasi-legislative role.
+Both the pettiest details and the broadest concept of government have come within the judicial ambit.
+Ideally, a modern judge should be, in the